ElrieM/blacksheep/README.md

 - Page header navigates to Landing page, Admin page (Admin user only), Collection page and Sign Out page (if signed in), Sign In page and Register page (if not signed in).
 - Sign In page navigates to Register page and Reset page.
 - Sign Out page navigates to Register page.
-- Page footer navigates to social media links (Pinterest, FaceBook and Twitter).
+- Page footer navigates to terms and conditions of usage.

 ### 1.4.2 Wireframes